dman926/nx-python-pdm/README.md

 - test: Run unit tests with the selected unit test runner.
 - lint: Run lint checks with the selected linter.
 - typeCheck: Run type checks with the selected tool.
-- e2e: Run end-to-end tests with the selected test runner.
+- e2e (in progress): Run end-to-end tests with the selected test runner.
 - pdm: Allows running arbitrary PDM commands in the project through NX.